 Each specimen is frozen to prevent it from freeze-drying within the vacuum of the microscope.
-Nearly instantaneous freezing prevents the formation of water crystals that will disrupt the structure of the specimen.
+Nearly instantaneous freezing prevents the formation of ice crystals that will disrupt the structure of the specimen.

-To start, you apply a small amount of the specimen in solution to a TEM grid before blotting paper is briefly used to remove excess liquid.
-The TEM grid is then plunged into liquid ethane to quickly wet the specimen, remove heat, and create non-crystalline or vitreous ice.
-The image shows the Cryoplunge™ 3 system just prior to blotting and submersion of the specimen into the liquid ethane.
+To start, you apply a small amount of the specimen in solution to a TEM grid before the blotting paper is briefly used to remove excess liquid.
+The TEM grid is then plunged into liquid ethane or a mixture of ethane/propane to quickly wet the specimen, remove heat, and create non-crystalline or vitreous ice.
+The image shows the Cryoplunge® 3 system just prior to blotting and submersion of the specimen into the liquid cryogen.

 Step 3: Transfer to TEM

 Once frozen, you transfer the specimen to a specialized TEM holder that keeps it at liquid nitrogen temperature.
 To prevent specimen contamination, a cryo-workstation protects the specimen when you load it into the holder, then a cryo-shield encapsulates it during transfer from the workstation to the TEM.
 As seen here, the cryo-transfer holder is being retracted from the workstation prior to insertion into the TEM.

 Step 4: Image specimen